M6saw0/realtime-api-local-inout-python/README.md

 `voice_chat.py` is created based on [aoai-realtime-audio-sdk/python/samples/low_level_sample.py](https://github.com/Azure-Samples/aoai-realtime-audio-sdk/blob/main/python/samples/low_level_sample.py).
 You can find a detailed explanation of `low_level_sample.py` [here](https://m-sea-bass.blogspot.com/2024/10/welcome-file.html).

+Please make sure to read the Code of Conduct and license for [aoai-realtime-audio-sdk](https://github.com/Azure-Samples/aoai-realtime-audio-sdk) before using this code.

 ## Usage
 ### Installing Dependencies
 Install the necessary dependencies with the following command: